Their Eyes Were Watching God: Gender roles

 The novel explores traditional gender roles and the relationship between men and women.
 Nanny believes that Janie should marry a man not for love, but for "protection".
 Janie's first two husbands, Logan Killicks and Jody Starks, both believe Janie should be defined by her marriage to them.
 Both men want her to be domesticated and silent.
 Her speech, or silence, is defined by her physical locations, most often.
 For example, Starks forces her silence at the store, a public—and therefore, male space at the time.
-He says, "...
+He says: "...
 Muh wife don't know nothin' bout no speech-makin'.
 Ah never married her for nothin' lak dat.
 She's ah woman[,] and her place is in de home."
 Janie is also forbidden from socializing with the townspeople on the porch.
 Tea Cake is Janie's last husband, who treats her as more of an equal than Killicks and Starks did, by talking to her and playing checkers with her.

-Despite this, Tea Cake does hit Janie to show his possession over her.
-Thus, Janie's life seems defined by her relation to domineering males.
+Duke professor and Black feminist cultural critic, Mark Anthony Neal, writes that Tea Cake defies the heteronormative roles of his own masculinity and Janie's femininity in their relationship despite his domestic violence towards her.
+He writes: "Tea Cake reads as progressive in opposition to traditional gender politics within black communities and institutions and the larger society during the era."
+Throughout the novel, Janie struggles with her agency in relation to domineering male figures, even Tea Cake whom she chose to love.